 These are non-recyclable.
 UV coatings are not easily recycled and are non-biodegradable, and our White Ink printing options are only available on coloured card, which when combined makes this product non-recyclable.

-So what does it mean to be FSC certified?
+What does it mean to be FSC certified?

 The FSC system allows businesses and consumers to identify, purchase and use wood, paper and other forest products made with materials from well-managed forests and/or recycled sources.
-So by printing with us, you know that you are making sustainable printing choices for both yourself and your clients.
+So by printing with us, you know that you are making sustainable printing choices for both yourself and your customers.

 Increasing the lifespan of your print